instantOS/instantos.github.io/repoinfo.md

 ### [extra](https://github.com/instantOS/extra)

-contains all PKGBUILD files for instantOS packages and a list of AUR packages to be precompiled and hosted on the instantOS repos
+Contains all PKGBUILD files for instantOS packages and a list of AUR packages to be precompiled and hosted on the instantOS repos

 ### [instantWALLPAPER](https://github.com/instantOS/instantWALLPAPER)